 All students who plan to attend a community college, four-year public university, independent university, or private career college should apply for financial aid!
 Financial aid will help you build upon your existing financial resources to cover your college costs!

 Four Main Types of Financial Aid

 - Grants: Financial aid based on financial need that does NOT have to be paid back!
 Available from the federal government, states, and individual colleges themselves.
 The Pell Grant is one of the federal government's primary grants.
 The Cal Grant is the state of California's grant program for qualified students.

-- Scholarships: FREE MONEY for college typically based on merit, achievements, financial need or other criteria (see more info below).
+- Scholarships: FREE MONEY for college typically based on merit, achievements, financial need or other criteria (see below for more info).

 - Loans: Borrowed funds that must be paid back to the lender with interest.
 Some loans are based on student financial need and others are available for all qualified students.
 Loans are available for both students and parents.
 (Follow these links to learn more about loans made by the federal government, and beware of private student loans.)

 - Federal Work-Study: Part-time jobs for students with financial need to help them pay for educational expenses.

 Financial aid is delivered to a student in a "package" that includes a combination of these different types of aid depending on the availability of funds, student eligibility, the time-frame of application completion, and the student's year in school.
 A good Quick-Reference Chart to help you see what you might qualify for is available at icanaffordcollege.com.